reznok/CTFWriteUps/WhiteHat_2018/web01/README.md

 --------------------------------------

 This... was a frustrating challenge.
 It involves racing against every other team
 for control of a file.
-The short description is we're presented with a python
+The short description is: we're presented with a python
-SimpleHTTPServer that also supports an upload.
+SimpleHTTPServer that also supports an upload and must win the race for control of .bashrc or .profile.

 You can upload any file with the key
 'file':

 ![upload](screenshots/upload.png)